Niira Radia

-Niira Radia (née Nira Menon; born on 19 November 1960) is a former corporate lobbyist whose taped telephone conversations implicated her influence in the allocation of key ministries in the Government of India in 2009.
-Discussion of the tapes resulted in the "Radia tapes controversy", which was a media event that led to the uncovering of the alleged 2G spectrum scam involving former telecommunications minister A Raja.
+Niira Radia (née Nira Menon; born 19 November 1960) is a former corporate lobbyist whose taped telephone conversations implicated her influence in the allocation of key ministries in the Government of India in 2009.
+Discussion of the tapes resulted in the Radia tapes controversy, which was a media event that led to the uncovering of the alleged 2G spectrum scam involving former telecommunications minister A Raja.
 These events led to Raja's resignation and later acquittal by Special CBI court, and Radia's departure from corporate lobbying.

 Early life

 Niira Radia (née Nira Menon) was born on 19 November 1960 in Nairobi, Kenya in an Indian Punjabi Hindu family, her father was businessman Iqbal Narain Menon (the surname is a variant of Manan) and her mother was Sudesh Sharma.
 In the 1970s the family moved to London where she attended Haberdashers' Aske's School for Girls followed by the University of Warwick.
 In 1981 she married Janak Radia, a Gujarati businessman, with whom she had 3 sons.
 In 1994, the Radias divorced and Niira moved to India as a Person of Indian Origin.
 On the advice of a numerologist, she added an extra letter to her name to make it "Niira".